kuzzleio/documentation/src/guide/1/dbsearch/javascript/index.md

 To be sure that our search request will find our documents, we need to call the refresh method before.

 [snippet=search]

+You're index.js file should now look like this:

+[snippet=final]

 There you have it, a simple bit of code that connects to Kuzzle, creates two documents and then print the number of documents that match the mountain terrain property.